-10.1 If a resident is not satisfied with how an ASB case has been dealt with they may register a complaint through our formal Complaints Procedure.
+10.1 If a resident is not satisfied with how an ASB case has been dealt with they may register a complaint through our formal Corporate Complaints, Comments and Compliments Policy 2024.
 This process is used where there has been a service failing.
 It should not be used to report ASB in the first instance.
 Residents who want to make a general complaint or comment about the ASB process can also use this procedure.
-Details are available from any SoTCC office or online (www.stoke.gov.uk).
+Details are available from any Stoke-on-Trent City Council office or online (www.stoke.gov.uk).
 In line with this procedure, the initial complaint will be acknowledged in writing within two working days and information will be provided about who is dealing with the complaint.
 The council aim to respond within 10 working days.
 If the complaint is more complicated, it may take longer to sort it out, but the complainant will be kept informed.